Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 The agencies that build GEO into their offering early will have a two-to-three year head start on those that wait for the market to demand it.

-That head start compounds: you build client track records, you build internal expertise, you have case studies to show new prospects, and you have the pattern recognition that only comes from watching GEO play out across dozens of brands over time.
+That head start compounds: the agency builds client track records, builds internal expertise, accumulates case studies to show new prospects, and develops the pattern recognition that only comes from watching GEO play out across dozens of brands over time.

 This is the moment to move.